MonoSpheres: Large-Scale Monocular SLAM-Based UAV Exploration through Perception-Coupled Mapping and Planning: Sphere-Based Mapping Using Sparse Visual SLAM Points

-\fix{When moving in open areas, such as a grassy field without tall obstacles in \autoref{fig:smap_intro}, point-based visual SLAM can accurately localize only nearby points corresponding to the ground.
+{When moving in open areas, such as a grassy field without tall obstacles in \autoref{fig:smap_intro}, point-based visual SLAM can accurately localize only nearby points corresponding to the ground.
 Using the ray-tracing grid-based mapping method \cite{from_monoslam_to_explo, los_maps}, this would cause free space to be estimated only in a downward direction and not allow flight across the field.
 To allow flight in open areas, our method estimates additional free space based on the following assumption: Consider a virtual point in space $\mathbf{x}_{vir}$ that falls into the camera's FoV at the current pose $\mathbf{p}_k$ and also at previous poses $\mathbf{p}_{k-n}, ...,\mathbf{p}_{k-2}, \mathbf{p}_{k-1}$.
 If there is sufficient parallax between any two of these poses for estimating the distance of $\mathbf{x}_{vir}$ (based on the max depth covariance of the measured SLAM points $\gamma$), and if the visual SLAM frontend has not detected any obstacle point approximately in the direction of $\mathbf{x}_{vir}$, then $\mathbf{x}_{vir}$ must lie in free space (see \autoref{fig:ofs}).

 The mapping method periodically checks the described condition for a set of virtual points $\mathbf{x}_{vir}$ at predefined fixed positions relative to the UAV (see \autoref{fig:ofs}) at each mapping iteration and for a fixed number of previous poses.
 The points that fulfill this condition are used to recompute the \textit{depth mesh} $\mathcal{F}_d$ as if they were measured by the SLAM frontend.
 However, we discard points that would project into the original Delaunay triangulation of the current SLAM points, since there is a more reliable depth estimate from interpolating the SLAM points.
-Free space estimated in this manner also cannot erase existing obstacle points in the map.

-This approach allows flexibly adding more free space in open areas while using the SLAM points for estimating free space near obstacles.
-Of course, the assumption does not hold close to obstacles that are not detectable by the sparse visual SLAM frontend (e.g. big textureless objects or thin wires).
-We discuss potential solutions to this in \autoref{sec:discussion}. }
+Free space estimated in this manner also cannot erase existing obstacle points in the map. \fix{This approach allows flexibly adding more free space in open areas while using the SLAM points for estimating free space near obstacles.}